flatironinstitute/stan-playground/paper/paper.md

 [Stan Playground](https://stan-playground.flatironinstitute.org/) is an in-browser editor and execution environment for Stan [@Carpenter2017; @Stan2025] statistical models.
-Models and analyses run entirely locally with no installation required, utilizing a bespoke compilation server which translates users' models into WebAssembly modules built with the Emscripten [@emscripten2011] toolchain.
+Models and analyses run entirely locally with no installation required.
+The only non-local computation required is on-demand compilation, which is performed by a bespoke server that translates users' models into WebAssembly modules built with the Emscripten [@emscripten2011] toolchain.
+A free, public server is provided, making this process transparent to the end user while still allowing for customization.
 Built-in sharing features and integration with Pyodide [@pyodide2021] and webR [@Stagg2023] make Stan Playground a complete environment for instruction, prototyping, and analysis.

 # Statement of need